trskop/command-wrapper/man/command-wrapper.1.md

     that can be overriden by `GLOBAL_OPTIONS`, additional help messages, and alias definitions.

+    Configuration file itself is described in the *CONFIGURATION FILE* section.

     See also `XDG_CONFIG_HOME` in *ENVIRONMENT VARIABLES* section to better understand how the location of the configuration file is determined.